grahamjones72/middleman-starter-netlify-cms/source/posts/a-beginners-guide-to-brewing-with-chemex.html.md

 ---
-title: A beginners’ guide to building bombs with Chemex
+title: A beginners’ guide to building with Chemex
 date: 2018-08-16T12:01+02:00
 description: Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a